-Lack of sexual activities both in humans and animals can build up to frustrations before reaching a breaking point.
+Lack of sexual activities in humans and animals can build up frustrations before reaching a breaking point.

 When a cat or a dog is emasculated, their sexual odor is altered.

 When you notice your cat doing nose bop or rubbing their faces against a same-sex cat, chances are they are under stress.

-Just like a human being crave for a hug during stressful moments, so does the family of animals in general.
+Just like a human being craves a hug during stressful moments, so does the family of animals in general.

 So, take a chill pill; your kitty or puppy might not be a trans after all.

 If you are keen enough, you will notice that your dearest pet mounts, hump, or rub themselves at inanimate objects.

-To stop this otherwise uncouth behavior, it is advisable to call your cat or dog to divert their attention.
+To stop this otherwise uncouth behavior, you should call your cat or dog to divert their attention.

-Calling them to snap out of it comes as a relief as it will help avoid social embarrassments or conflicts.
+Calling them to snap out of it is a relief as it will help avoid social embarrassments or conflicts.

 The way these animals develop their sexuality is not the same as we do.